lxchurbakov/makeadoc/readme.md

 # makeadoc

 Generate your documents with ease using makeadoc.
 Upload an ejs template, extend it with data, generate documents with it and store them.
+Extends https://github.com/lxchurbakov/ejspdf